 Protecting business-critical data needs to be aligned with business needs.
 On top of that, which elements would you like to have as part of your security program?

-We help organizations improve processes like threat management, building an Identity Management Program.
-We also help them to establish prevention, Detection, and Response to cyber-attacks and even provide security awareness training for executives, regular employees, and IT departments (all of them need different levels of detail and different knowledge).
+We help organizations improve processes like threat management and building an Identity Management Program.
+We also help them to establish prevention, Detection, and Response practices.
+And we even provide security awareness training for executives, regular employees, and IT departments (all of them need different content).

 Traditional security program building takes too long.
-You need to figure out the right path, the tools and techniques you’re going to use to really jump ahead in it.
+You need to figure out the right path and the tools and techniques you will use to jump ahead in it.

-Instead of training your own staff and growing your own internal capabilities, now you can access a senior resource part-time, maybe a day a week or 4 hours a week, to speed things along.
+Instead of training your staff and growing your internal capabilities, now you can access a senior resource part-time, maybe a day a week or 4 hours a week, to speed things along.

 We can navigate that kind of a minefield and ensure that everybody thinks of that kind of variable before making decisions and investing in a technology or solution.

 The price for having our team be a company’s CISO depends on our security assessment results and the number of people and hours dedicated to defending your company.
-As all our clients are of different sizes and have different needs, our prices reflect the same.
-If you want an answer now: the price is slightly higher than what you would pay for a full-time CISO because you get more people, more technology, more know-how and experience, and a higher quality of service, which does not go on vacation nor could leave you for a higher-paying job.
+As all our clients are of different sizes and have different security requirements, our prices reflect that.
+The price is slightly higher than what you would pay for a full-time CISO because you get more people, more technology, more know-how and experience, and a higher quality of service, which does not go on vacation nor could leave you for a higher-paying job.
 It starts at $40k per year for smaller companies, and for companies with thousands of employees, it may reach $300k per year or more, depending on any additional services and licenses a large company may need.

 What is the average Virtual CISO hourly rate?

 Get a Cloud Virtual CISO/CISO as a service instead of spending months searching for a good Information Security Manager.
-Our service is billed annually or monthly because we essentially become a part of your team and deliver results on a project basis, targeting specific defense objectives.
+We bill clients annually or monthly because we essentially become a part of your team and deliver results on a project basis, targeting specific defense objectives.
 But since so many people ask us for the price, we can say that the price for smaller projects is higher and is around $200 an hour.
-For larger projects, where the work is distributed over a long period of time and involves much more billable hours, the price can go as low as $100/hour.
-Virtual CISO consulting services rates strongly depend on the project complexity, too – as with all averages, the median is far from the maximum or the minimum rate.
+For larger projects, where the work is distributed over a long time and involves much more billable hours, the price can be as low as $100/hour.
+Virtual CISO consulting services rates strongly depend on the project’s complexity.

 From there, one could determine the level of maturity an organization is at and build a strategy.